Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 • The Retreat

-All three options are available on all Celebrity Cruise ships, even though the look and feel of The Retreat Sundeck may vary from ship to ship, and the spas vary as well, depending on the ship series.
-(Celebrity currently has three ship classes: Edge, Solstice, and Millenium.)
+All three options are available on all Celebrity Cruise ships, even though the look and feel of The Retreat Sundeck may vary from ship to ship, and the spas vary as well, depending on the ship class.
+(Celebrity currently has three ship classes: Edge, Solstice, and Millennium.)

 Important Distinction: What is an Aqua Sky Suite with Celebrity Cruises?

-There are three upgraded class options with Celebrity Cruises that we mentioned above.
-However, there’s an additional “fourth” class you can book that gets you the perks of AquaClass while also allowing you to be a guest of The Retreat.
+We mentioned three suite-class options above.
+However, there’s a “fourth” class you can book that gets you the perks of AquaClass while also allowing you to be a guest of The Retreat.

 You’ll be able to enjoy dining at Luminae and Blu (The Retreat’s private restaurant and AquaClass’s private dining), have workout gear in your room, and special spa access.